louoberto/fortify/README.md

 In the case of the do-continue F77 statement, it will find the matching goto-continue and unindent on that.
 This will work even in a do-loop that contains multiple do's that end on the same continue.

-*Note*: All fixed format files will have the first 6 columns reserved, while all free format files use every column
+**Note:** All fixed format files will have the first 6 columns reserved, while all free format files use every column

 ### 2. Line Carry Over
 Manages line continuation by finding appropriate places to break lines and carry over to the next line, ensuring code remains within the specified column width.